maytrue/build-script/README.md

-build script for ios and android platform
+Purpose
 ======

-# ios platform

-## faac build script
+Collectition of build script for android and ios platform